Volcán del Viento

 Volcan del Viento also called Gendarme Argentino 2 is a remote mountain in Argentina with an elevation of 6028 m metres.
 Volcan del Viento is within the following mountain ranges: Argentinean Andes, Puna de Atacama and Andean Volcaninc Belt (Central Part).
 It is located at the Argentinean province of Catamarca.
 Its slopes are entirely within the territory of the Argentinean city of Fiambalá.

-First Ascent
+First ascent

-Volcan del Viento was first climbed by Claudio Bravo, Luis Salinas (Argentina) on January 12, 1988.
+The first ascent was reported on February 7, 1937, by Justyn Wojsznis, leader of the Second Polish Andean Expedition Another claim of first ascent has been made several decades later: that Volcan del Viento was first climbed by Claudio Bravo, Luis Salinas (Argentina) on January 12, 1988.